 David's need for grace, so that he could be saved from death, happened after his adultery with Bathsheba and arranged killing of Uriah (2Samuel 11, 12).
-After a prophet revealed to him his grievous sin he took complete responsibility for his actions (2Samuel 12:13).
-Although what he did was punishable, in God's law, by the death penalty (Exodus 21:12 - 14, Leviticus 20:10, etc.), Nathan tells him "The Lord also has put away your sin; YOU SHALL NOT DIE" (verse 13).
+Although what he did was punishable, in God's law, by the death penalty (Exodus 21:12 - 14, Leviticus 20:10, etc.), Nathan the prophet tells him "The Lord also has put away your sin; YOU SHALL NOT DIE" (verse 13).
 King David was saved from death because he quickly admitted his sin and the Lord's grace took into account his heart of repentance (see Psalm 51).

 David required another big dose of grace after he commanded a census of Israel's fighting men.
 After confronted about his sin, David chooses (out of three punishments the Lord offered) a three-day long deadly epidemic upon the entire land.
 After the death angel kills 70,000 Israelite men he is told to pause just before entering Jerusalem (2Samuel 24).
 David sees the angel and pleads for mercy.
 He then builds an altar where the angel paused and offers sacrifices.
 The slaughter of the people then ends.